ccswbs/snowdrop/site/content/docs/5.1/getting-started/contents.md

   </tbody>
 </table>

-## Bootstrap source code
+## Snowdrop source code

-The Bootstrap source code download includes the precompiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
+The Snowdrop source code download includes the precompiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
 More specifically, it includes the following and more:

 ```text
 bootstrap/